-Coordinators: Priscilla O’Dell and Jackie Barnes
+Coordinators: Priscilla O’Dell, Mary McDonald, Diane Gerrior and Jackie Mattingly

-Guild members make child sized quits to accompany teddy bears (distributed in the fall) and dress them with hand-made or purchased outfits.
+Guild members make child sized quits to accompany teddy bears (distributed in the Fall) and dress them with hand-made or purchased outfits.
 They are presented to the Salvation Army at the December meeting and distributed to children over the holidays.